MAAP-Project/gedi-subsetter/docs/MAAP_USAGE.md

   `geolocation` group, and within that group is a dataset named `sensitivity_a2`, then you would refer to that nested dataset as `geolocation/sensitivity_a2`.

+  > _Changed in version 0.6.0_: The `beam` column is no longer automatically
+  > included.
+If you wish to include the `beam` column, you must specify it
+  > explicitly in this `columns` value.

 - `query` (_optional_; default: no query, select all rows): Query expression for subsetting the rows in the output file.
 This expression selects rows of data